We're sharing insights from the songs on our new album 'Rainbow Coloured Dynamite'. What are the songs about? Where did the songs come from?

 What The Neo Now is saying in this song is that these wars are waged in the name of protecting people but there has been an undeniable cost in terms of human rights, of freedom.
 The Neo Now says that the lines of 'protection' in the name of war have blurred into institutionalised 'control' mechanisms.

 You might not need to exercise your freedoms right now but come a time when you want to, indeed, need to, you might find that they've have been taken away without you having even noticed.
-There have been some big changes to laws worldwide in recent times, mostly met by silence on behalf of the populace.
-Is it because the majority are so distracted by the entertainment and ego-drama that is presented as the 'way we do things around there' these days?
+There have been some big changes to laws worldwide in recent times, mostly met by silence on behalf of the populace (is it because the majority are so distracted by the entertainment and ego-drama that is presented as the 'way we do things around there' these days?
+But that's a topic for another song).

 Let's focus on peace and sharing the love that we feel.
 What you focus on, grows.
 Is anybody listening?